dwarning/VA-Models/README.md

 The models are modified mostly for convergence improvements.
 Equations are untouched.
 So few parameter limits are changed to prevent division by zero and especially bipolar models lacks suitable limit function to prevent divergence in Newton-Raphson iteration process.
 Changes are noticed in Changelog.

 At the moment this code modifications are adapted to NGSPICE and Xyce simulators.
-But in future the code can adapted to the requirements and restrictions of other simulators e.g. QUCS etc.
+But in future the code can adapted to the requirements and restrictions of other simulators e.g. Qucs etc.

 Any code directory has a set of test cases to show main functionality and performance of the models.
 Contributions for more practical use cases are welcome.